harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 #### Step 4
 - If a match is NOT found by numeric conversion, the compiler tries to find a match through any user-defined conversions.
+	- #todo User-defined conversions not yet covered.

+#### Step 5
+- If a match is NOT found by user-defined conversion, the compiler will look for a matching function that uses ellipsis.
+	- #todo ellipsis not yet covered.

+#### Step 6
+- If a match is NOT found by this point, the compiler gives up and issues a compile error.